In the wild, the winter season is a time of hibernation for mammals.

 While it’s not the season associated with the sun, winter is just as filled with UV rays as summer, even more, if you live in high altitudes or areas of heavy snow.

-Wear sunscreen that blocks UVA and UVB rays and applies a lip balm that contains sunscreen.
+Wear sunscreen that blocks UVA and UVB rays and applies a lip balm that contains sunscreen or you can buy Lotus Herbals Sunscreen Lotion according to your skin type.
 Wear sunglasses or goggles to protect your eyes from the sun glaring office and snow.

 4. Stay hydrated